Pittsburgh & Western Pennsylvania(412) 353-3318

 If you are buying a home in Pittsburgh, ask your home inspector to specifically identify the electrical panel brand.
 Many home inspectors will flag Federal Pacific and Zinsco panels as safety concerns in their reports.

-If you suspect your Pittsburgh home has a Federal Pacific, Zinsco, or other outdated electrical panel, have it inspected as soon as possible. a licensed electrician can identify your panel brand, assess its condition, and provide a safe, code-compliant replacement.
+If you suspect your Pittsburgh home has a Federal Pacific, Zinsco, or other outdated electrical panel, have it inspected as soon as possible.
+A licensed electrician can identify your panel brand, assess its condition, and provide a safe, code-compliant replacement.

 Federal PacificZinscopanel safetyfire hazardPittsburgh